mohidyasin/MWM-Research/README.md

 Our key offerings include:

-- **Adaptive Long/Short Strategy**: A flexible investment solution designed to perform in both bullish and bearish markets, leveraging market sentiment and volatility to optimize returns.
+- **Adaptive Long/Short Strategy**: A flexible investment solution designed to perform in both bullish and bearish markets, leveraging market sentiment and volatility to optimise returns.

 - **Dynamic Equity Long-Only Strategy**: A traditional yet actively managed approach that dynamically shifts between equity exposure and cash, aiming for steady growth with reduced volatility.